Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 Shoes

-Additionally, women often wore slippers and cloth boots to cater to Victorian era fashion.
+Additionally, women often wore slippers and cloth boots to cater to Victorian-era fashion.

 Slippers mainly consisted of silk or crepe and matched the wearer’s dress color.
 Ladies always wore them at home and considered them a comfortable and elegant shoe option.